-- If the appropriate animal committee chairperson determines there is a lack of care for a 4-H animal and that an unhealthy environment is present at the 4-H Fair, the following policy will be followed: - 1.
-The 4-H member will receive a verbal reprimand by the respective animal committee chairperson. - 2.
-The chairperson will attempt to contact one of the following: the - 4-H'er, parents/guardian, 4-H Club Leader, a representative of 4-H, or the Extension Educator of the situation. - 3.
-The 4-H member will receive a written notice regarding the lack of adequate animal care. - 4.
-The 4-H member will correct inadequacies IMMEDIATELY. - If there continues to appear to be a lack of care for the 4-H animal, the 4-H member will be given 1 notice, on the 2nd notice, they will be asked to load and leave the grounds by the Livestock Committee. - If the 4-H member is not participating in the 4-H Livestock Auction and their animal is not receiving adequate care, the 4-H member will NOT BE ALLOWED TO PARTICIPATE IN THE PROJECT THE FOLLOWING YEAR OF THE RESPECTIVE SPECIES.
+If the appropriate animal committee chairperson determines there is a lack of care for a 4-H animal and that an unhealthy environment is present at the 4-H Fair, the following policy will be followed:

+- 1. First Notification: The 4-H member will receive a verbal reprimand by the respective animal committee chairperson. - The respective livestock chairperson will contact one of the following: the 4-H'ers parents/guardians or 4-H Club Leader of 4-Her. - b.
+They will then inform a representative of 4-H Council, and the 4-H Youth Development Extension Educator of the verbal reprimand. - c.
+The 4-H member must correct their inadequacies within 8 hours, or the following actions will be taken. - 2.
+If no action has been taken after 8 hours following the first verbal reprimand: The 4-H member will receive a written notice regarding the lack of adequate animal care. - If there continues to appear to be a lack of care for the 4-H animal, the 4-H member will be given a total of 1 verbal notice, 1 written notice, and if actions are not taken, after 8 hours following each notice, they will be asked to load and leave the grounds by the 4-H Council. - a.
+If the 4-H member is participating in the 4-H Livestock Auction and their animal is not receiving adequate care, the 4-H member will not be eligible to participate in the Livestock Auction.